Housing Benefit / Rate Relief

 - your circumstances: such as your age, the size of your family and their ages, whether you or any of your family have disabilities, and whether anyone who lives with you could help with the rent or rates

-The particulars of your home and the rent you pay
+The details of your home and the rent you pay

 The Northern Ireland Housing Executive will also look at whether: